-Illinois and Chicago are in Phase 4 of Restore Illinois/Protecting Chicago, currently in Tier 1 Mitigation restrictions.
+Illinois and Chicago are in Phase 4 of Restore Illinois/Protecting Chicago.
 Current advisory recommendations made by the Illinois Department of Public Health and the Chicago Department of Public Health to reduce COVID19 transmission are in effect.
-Current guidelines and information on OVCR operational units is provided below and will be updated as needed.
+Current guidelines and information will be updated as needed.

 Research protocols that can be conducted without face-to-face contact are encouraged to continue to use IRB-approved alternate procedures.
-Protocols that have reopened with face-to-face contact are reminded to use masks, maintain six foot distance whenever possible, and use handwashing/sanitizer.
-Researchers whose studies face-to-face protocols were paused or modified or who are starting new human subjects protocols are reminded that starting or restarting face-to-face contact requires a Human Subjects COVID19 Review.
+Protocols that are open and involve face-to-face contact are reminded to use masks, maintain six foot distance whenever possible, and use handwashing/sanitizer.
+All protocols that include face-to-face contact with subjects requires Human Subjects COVID19 Review.
 Applications to open or re-open IRB approved protocols should be submitted to OVCR through: https://uic.infoready4.com/#manageCompetitionsDetail/1817478 (UIC login is required).
-Please contact firstname.lastname@example.org if you have any questions about these requirements.
+Please contact email@example.com if you have any questions about these requirements.

 Ongoing COVID19 Precautions for All Researchers